ircam-ismm/webaudio-tutorials/first-steps/generalities.md

 Finally, _**JavaScript**_ provide a full featured programming language which allows to add interactivity to your Web page.
 For example, it allows you react to some user events (e.g. a "click" on a button), to get some information from a remote Web server without refreshing the page, or for what interests us in these tutorials, to make audio synthesis using the [Web Audio API](https://www.w3.org/TR/webaudio/).

-Here is very simple example showing JavaScript allows you to react to a user interaction to make some sound:
+Here is very simple example showing how JavaScript (embedded into some HTML) allows you to react to a user interaction to make some sound:

 ```html
 <button>Click Me!</button>